elkhorn-heavy/walkthroughs/overthewire/natas/level_15.md

 - Is it after `j`?
 [YES]
 - etc.

-On average this will take around six guesses to find the value.
+On average this will take 4.7 guesses to find the value.

 The code is found in [solution_binary.py](files/level_15/solution_binary.py).
 It finds the password in a little more than 200 HTTP requests.